Laura Trott (politician): Ministerial career

 Trott was appointed Parliamentary Under-Secretary of State at the Department for Work and Pensions on 27 October 2022.
 During her tenure, the department published the first official data on the gender pensions gap.
 She also supported the Pensions (Extension of Automatic Enrolment) Act 2023 which enabled the government to reduce the minimum age of enrolment from 22 to 18.

 On 13 November 2023, Trott was promoted to Chief Secretary to the Treasury during Sunak's second cabinet reshuffle.

 She was sworn in as a member of the Privy Council on 13 December 2023 at Buckingham Palace following her appointment, entitling her to the honorific prefix "The Right Honourable" for life.

 In opposition

 At the 2024 general election, Trott was re-elected to Parliament as MP for Sevenoaks with a decreased vote share of 36.7% and a decreased majority of 5,440.
 Following the general election, Trott was appointed Shadow Chief Secretary to the Treasury in the Shadow Cabinet of Rishi Sunak.
 Trott endorsed the campaign of Kemi Badenoch in the 2024 Conservative Party leadership election.

 Personal life

-Trott is married to Bahador "Bids" Mahvelati, a former partner at professional services firm PriceWaterhouseCoopers who in 2025 joined Evelyn Partners as its Chief Operating Officer.
+Trott is married to Bahador "Bids" Mahvelati, the chief operating officer of wealth management company Evelyn Partners as of 2025 and a former partner at professional services firm PriceWaterhouseCoopers.
 They have one daughter and twin sons.